vitar/hcf/src/200-extended-model/230-diagnostic-dynamics.md

 The Core Model defines what cooperation requires.<br/>
 Extended conditions and needs describe what cooperation feels like.

-Political and psychological vectors explain **why cooperation becomes difficult**, even when structure is in place.
+Political and psychological vectors explain **why cooperation becomes difficult**, even when structure is in place.<br/>
+These vectors do not alter the Level Rule.
+They influence behavior, not system structure.

 ### Political Vector